littlebenlittle/littlebenlittle.github.io/site/education.md

 However with the launch of the Free Software Foundation and [GNU project][gnu] in 1984, a new model of software development was born: open source software (OSS), also called _libre_ software.
-The idea was that software uninihibited by restrictive licensing could be developed faster and more reliably by people the world over.
+The idea was that software uninihibited by restrictive licensing could be developed faster and more reliably by people all across the world.
 It would also encourage widespread education about software development.
 In short, OSS was software for the public good rather than private interest.